zammad/zammad-admin-documentation/channels/whatsapp/preparation.rst

 Create a Meta Developer App
 ---------------------------

-Already logged in with your developer account, go to https://developers.facebook.com/apps/.
+While already logged in with your developer account, go to https://developers.facebook.com/apps/.

 You will see a screen like the following screenshot.
 Click on "Create App" and